Glossary of Investment and Technical Analysis Terms

 A historical, or trailing, price earnings ratio is the current share price divided by the last year's EPS.
 The last year will be the last full year, or the last two half years depending on when the calculation is made in the reporting cycle.
 In the US this is known as PE TTM, where TTM stands for Trailing Twelve Months and the EPS used will be for the last four quarterly periods.

 Historical price earnings ratios are to be distinguished from a prospective, or forecast, price earnings ratio which is the current share price divided by the forecast earnings for the next year.

 - Price index

 A index of the changes in price of a basket of stocks or other securities.
+It does not take account of dividends.
 It may be capitalisation weighted.
-This term is also loosely used to describe a market average, such as the Dow Jones averages.
+This term is also loosely used to describe a market average, such as the Dow Jones Industrial Average.

 - Price to Book Ratio

 This is the ratio of the share price of a copmpany to the current per share book value.
 Book value is total assets minus total liabilities and intangibel assets.
 The ratio compares the current share price to the quantum of assets each share is notionally entitled to.
 Book is also known as Net Tangibel Assets (NTA).

 Also called intermediate cycles that run from nine weeks up to six months.
 They are evident in many markets and are manifested in financial markets probably due to the regular release of news and statistics and also treasury activity cycles.